 “The President's Message,” Tyee (1926)

-For more information you can view the Asian Languages & Literature Fact Sheet (PDF).
+For more information you can view the Asian Languages & Literature Fact Sheet.

 History of the Department

-Beginning in 1949, instructional programs in Asian languages were housed in the Department of Far Eastern and Slavic Languages and Literature.
-This department was reorganized in 1969 into two separate and autonomous entities, the Department of Slavic Languages and Literature and the Department of Asian Languages and Literature.
+In 1969, the Department of Far Eastern and Slavic Languages and Literature reorganized as two autonomous units: the Department of Slavic Languages and Literature and the Department of Asian Languages and Literature.

 - Chinese (1926)